-For 2006, the standard mileage rate for using your vehicle to move to a new home is 18 cents a mile.
+For 2008, the standard mileage rate for using your vehicle to move to a new home is 19 cents a mile (27 cents a mile after June 30, 2008).

 Purpose of Form

 Use Form 3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
 If the new workplace is outside the United States or its possessions, you must be a U.S. citizen or resident alien to deduct your expenses.